To create a host manually:

 - The Name field defines the host name that will be used by the Monitoring Engine.

 - The Alias field shows the alias of the host.

-- The Address field defines IP address or DNS name of the host.
+- The Address field defines the IP address or DNS name of the host.
 The Resolve button enables us to resolve the domain name by questioning the DNS server configured on the central server.

 - The SNMP Community & Version fields contain the name of the community and the SNMP version.

 - The Monitoring server field indicates which poller server is charged with monitoring this host.

-In case of conflicts of settings present on multiple templates, the host template above overwrites the identical properties defined in host templates below.
+In case of conflicts between settings present on multiple templates, the host template above overwrites the identical properties defined in the host templates below.

-This button enables us to change the order of host templates This button serves to delete the host template
+This button enables us to change the order of host templates This button is used to delete the host template

 Host check options

 The Check Command field indicates the command use to check the availability of the host.

-The Args field defines the arguments given to the check command (each argument starts with a ”!”).
+The Args field defines the arguments given to the check command (each argument starts with ”!”).

 - The Name and Value field enable us to define the name and value of the macro.

-- The Password box enables the value of the macro to be hidden.
+- The Password box is used to hide the value of the macro.

-To reinitialize to the default value (defined in template) click on
+To reinitialize to the default value (defined in the template), click

 To delete the macro, click